This fast, reliable process is used to excavate in congested areas

 The hydrovac process can be completed using two different choices: using a fan system or a positive displacement blower.
 A fan system is able to move air in huge amounts.
 This allows for faster excavations.
 It is easier to control and operate.
 This is often lighter and less expensive than the positive displacement blowers.

 The Hydrovac process can solve many problems and provides a safer way to dig and complete excavations.
 It offers a system that minimizes disruptions and damages to existing infrastructure.
 Other benefits include:

-- Provides a safe way to complete excavations without the needs of having a worker inside the trench controlling the excavation equipment.
+- It provides a safe way to complete excavations without the need of having a worker inside the trench controlling the excavation equipment.

 - Protects existing infrastructure through a controlled way of excavating

 - Hydrovac ensures that surrounding soil is not disturbed, reducing the cave-in fatalities.

 - The excavation process is faster when compared to traditional excavation process.

 - Hydrovac only involves water and an air vacuum, minimizing the needs for additional equipment

 - The equipment for hydrovac can be located far from the actual location being worked, reducing congestion in the work area